ryanrhino325/analyticsportfolio/README.md

 - **Data Analysis:** Proficient in analyzing large datasets, identifying trends, and extracting valuable insights using various analytical tools and techniques.
 - **Statistical Analysis:** Skilled in applying statistical methodologies to uncover patterns, correlations, and relationships within data, enabling accurate forecasting and informed decision-making.
-- **Data Visualization:** Experienced in creating compelling visualizations and dashboards to effectively communicate complex data and insights to stakeholders.
+- **Data Visualization:** Experienced in creating compelling visualizations and dashboards in R, Excel, and Tableau to effectively communicate complex data and insights to stakeholders.
 - **Machine Learning:** Familiarity with machine learning algorithms and techniques, allowing for predictive modeling, classification, and clustering of data.
 - **Data Management:** Proficient in data cleaning, transformation, and integration to ensure data quality and reliability for analysis.
 - **Programming:** Strong programming skills in languages such as R and SQL, and proficiency in working with data analysis libraries and frameworks.
+Dedicated to learning and becoming proficient in other key languages such as Python.
-- **Business Acumen:** Ability to understand business objectives, define analytical requirements, and translate findings into actionable recommendations to drive business growth and efficiency.
+- **Business Acumen:** An honours graduate of Memorial University's Business Administration program, with a focus on courses in the economic, fiancial, and accounting fields of business.
+Ability to understand business objectives, define analytical requirements, and translate findings into actionable recommendations to drive business growth and efficiency.

 ## Projects